 In the VS Code sidebar is an explorer that contains all the files and directories in your current project.
 The explorer also contains a list of open files, an outline of the code structure in the current file for easy navigation, and other relevant project information.

-Take a look at how the sample React Native project looks in the VS Code explorer shown below.
+Take a look at how the sample React Native project looks in the VS Code Explorer below.
 I have used blue boxes to highlight various sections in the sidebar:

 The content that appears in the NPM Scripts section depends on the scripts in your

 Another thing to look out for in VS Code is the text editor.
-Apart from having a simple file opened, you can split files into groups, as well as split the editor panel into different sections at the top, bottom, left, and right of your screen, as shown below:
+Apart from having a simple file opened, you can split files into groups, as well as split the editor panel into different sections at the top, bottom, left, and right of your screen.

 VS Code also contains an integrated terminal, which you can use to create multiple terminals or split the terminal view into two sections.